Jjshan26/Broad_Spike_Analysis/README.md

 ___
 To run the tool as a website:

-run dash_app.py in command line. it should start a web site.
+Run dash_app.py in command line and it should start the website.